SGC Card Grading Review – Is It Better Than PSA?

 Does SGC Have An Authentic "A" Grade?

-As shown below, there can be either 'Authentic' Altered, Color Added, Evidence of Trimming or Miscut.
+As shown below, the item can be either ‘Authentic’ Altered, Color Added, Evidence of Trimming or Miscut.

 SGC Gold Label Pristine 10 vs SGC Gem Mint 10.
 What's The Difference?